 Pre-hire candidate assessments and reference checks

-One of the biggest problems recruiters and HR departments face is the time to hire issue.
+One of the biggest problems recruiters and HR departments face is the time-to-hire issue.
 In a competitive market, candidates are likely to walk away if the hiring process drags on for longer than two weeks.

 However, the median time to hire across 15 popular industries is more than thirty days up to nearly fifty days.
-How many top candidates are hired away from under a company’s nose simply because the other organization has their pre-hire processes running more smoothly?
+How many top candidates are hired away from under a company’s nose simply because the other organization has its pre-hire processes running more smoothly?

 Crosschq 360 provides a way to drastically cut the time required for candidate assessments and reference checking, helping bring time to hire to a minimum.
-This not only helps secure best candidates before the competition can cut in but reduces the amount of time the organization must struggle with the empty role.
+This not only helps secure the best candidates before the competition can cut in but reduces the amount of time the organization must struggle with the empty role.

 Candidate referral networks

 Finding talent that is prescreened, has already opted into being recruited, and can be onboarded quickly can be a lifesaver when a key employee leaves abruptly.
 Being able to visit a repository of workers motivated to make a move can help fill critical roles quickly and without fuss.

 In addition to traditional hiring funnels, consider a referral network that can provide high-quality talent that is set up for fast hiring with the preliminaries already completed.
 Combined with a robust talent map from within your organization, replacing a high-value employee is easier even during a skills shortage.

 Crosschq Recruit provides a ready-to-move pool of opt-in talent with clear skill sets, attributes, and more.
 With ATS and CRM integration, this qualified talent pipeline allows prospects to job match with speed and accuracy and a faster time to fill for minimally impacted workflows.

 Quality of Hire and retention analytics